 - Press the Manual button and set to high pressure.
 Set the timer for 6 minutes.
 The Instant Pot will begin cooking and once the pressure in the pot is achieved the timer will start.

-- After the time is up, stir and spoon into serving bowls.
+- After the time is up, manually release the steam and remove the lid.
+Stir and spoon into serving bowls.
 Drizzle with honey (if using).
 Serve hot and enjoy!

 If you have an Instant Pot, we have the recipes for you!
 These easy, healthy recipes can’t be beaten.
 Check out our Facebook, Pinterest, or Instagram pages and get started browsing for your new favorite recipes.